The Museum For Islamic Art guide in Jerusalem presents various Islamic art findings from different periods and places.

 Here is the Oud.
 The oud is a short-neck lute-type, a pear-shaped stringed instrument with 11 or 13 strings grouped in 5 or 6 courses.
 It is Arab music’s most important instrument and the ancestor of the modern guitar.

 And if you love music and old instruments, check out Hebrew Music Museum in Jerusalem.

 The Harari Hoard is a rare treasure that belonged to collector and scholar Ralph Harari.
 The collection includes 20 silver items from the 11th and 12th centuries.
 This collection is unique since the vessels are made from silver (thus in excellent condition) and not bronze or brass as accepted in Islam.

 The hoard was discovered in a large pitcher in northern Iran, in the city Nohawad.
 The treasure trove, which includes perfume bottles, incense vessels, jewelry boxes, drinking utensils, small bowls, and horse harnesses, was probably buried by a merchant who, for some unknown reason, was forced to dispense with it.
 The items in the hoard were made in a variety of styles, and it appears they were made in different workshops and acquired in the Khurasan region of eastern Iran.
 Their decorative techniques also cover a range of styles: engraving, relief, niello settings, and gilding.
 The decorative features of the items in the hoard are consistent with the features of Islamic art: inscriptions, arabesques, filigree, figures of animals and birds.

 This Astrolabe was made in 1727 in North Africa.
-Astrolabe is used to determine the direction to Mecca, the time of prayers and horoscope.
+The astrolabe is used to determine the direction to Mecca, the time of prayers, and the horoscope.

 Early Islamic Art